SenseNet/docs.sensenet.com/content/guides/customization/02-query-based-menuitem.md

 description: This article helps you to add a query based menu item and screen to the drawer on the Admin UI.
 ---

-The Drawer can be customized with the [personal settings](./00-personal-settings) editor you can add custom menu items binding them to subtrees or subfolder by your choice.
+The Drawer can be customized with the Admin ui customization menu, you can add custom menu items binding them to subtrees or subfolder by your choice.
 If you want to create a menu item based on query results it is also possible combining [SmartFolder](/concepts/basics/041-content-query#smartfolder) type and custom drawer items.

 # Create a SmartFolder with a custom query